5 Reasons Why Your Satellite Internet Is Slow—and How to Fix It

 Problem: Malware or viruses

-If you’re getting excessive pop-up ads, or remarkable slowing on all activities, you could have a computer virus or malware.
-Viruses and malware most often cause a sharp decline in processing speed, rather than a generalized slowness that hasn’t changed much over the years.
+If you’re getting excessive pop-up ads or remarkable slowing in all activities, you could have a computer virus or malware.
+Viruses and malware most often cause a sharp decline in processing speed rather than a generalized slowness that hasn’t changed much over the years.

 How to fix malware or viruses